form-o-fill/form-o-fill-chrome-extension/README.md

 # TODOS (in that order)

+- slashes in "url" must be escaped! very counter intuitive
 - show Errors somewhere (while filling)
 - vendor chance.js + moment.js and make them available in value function (lib namespace or not?)
 - add an options panel to add extarnal libs to form-o-fill via XHR